-This case study is part of the Google Data Analytics Capstone.
-This work aims to give Cyclistic, a fictional bike-sharing company, recommendations to encourage their casual riders to buy an annual membership.
+As part of the Google Data Analytics Capstone, this case study provides recommendations for Cyclistic, a hypothetical bike-sharing company, to encourage their casual riders to purchase an annual membership.

 Before doing any analysis, I performed data cleaning and transformation.
 Below is the data cleaning process.